wzur/example-node-js-project/README.md

 * Orchestrates Nginx to be in a front of the Node.js application and a Redis server to act as a database for the application with Docker compose, see [docker-compose.yml]
 * Test the application with a Python script ([test.py]), taken from https://github.com/paxosglobal/devops-test-script
+* Redis database is stored in on a Docker volume

 Requirements
 ------------